isotopp/isotopp.github.io/_posts/2019-09-26-how-not-to-handle-an-ingame-incident.md

   (some people went from "Pennyless" to "Elite")
 - Trading in the game is also an activity that earn you [Arx](https://elite-dangerous.fandom.com/wiki/ARX).
+- If you have a crew member, they will receive a variable share of all money you earn in trade, so you will receive less CR in your account than the trade is worth.

 Fdev deciced to "fix" the situation by taking away money earned in the Trade, but due to whatever reasons mis-calculated the values of the earnings, in some cases by several hundred million CR.
-They also took away good purchased with this money (deleted ships, mostly).
+They also took away goods purchased with this money (deleted ships, mostly).

 They did not revise any wing trade dividends.

 They did not revise any rank gained.

 They did not revise any Arx earned.

+They did not take crew member mechanics into account.

+**EDIT:** The miscalculation is probably because FDev based the money deducted on trade value, not taking into account Crew Member mechanics.

 ### Evaluation.